ISDH updates statewide COVID-19 case counts for Wednesday

-A total of 12,482 Hoosiers are confirmed to have died from COVID-19, an increase of 16 from the previous day.
-Another 411 probable deaths have been reported based on clinical diagnoses in patients for whom no positive test is on record.
+To date, 12,568 Hoosiers are confirmed to have died from COVID-19, an increase of 15 from the previous day.
+Another 407 probable deaths have been reported based on clinical diagnoses in patients for whom no positive test is on record.

 Indiana COVID-19 Dashboard & Map